Fish Embryo Development Stages

 Segmentation phase

 The egg enters the segmentation phase when the first division of the zygote occurs.
 In fish, the segmentation is meroblastic.
 This is where the division does not occur throughout the entire egg as it is prevented by the yolk.
-Instead it is limited to the area where the fish embryo is located.
+Instead, it is limited to the area where the fish embryo is located.
 The first divisions are vertical and horizontal to the embryo.
 These divisions occur very quickly and synchronously.
 They give rise to a mound of cells which settle on the yolk, constituting the blastodisc.

-Gastrulation phrase
+Gastrulation phase

 During the gastrulation phase, a rearrangement of the cells of the embryonic disk takes place via morphogenetic movements.
 This is the information contained in the nuclei of the different cells which have already been formed.
-They are transcribed in a way that forces the cells to obtain a new configuration space. in the case of fish, this reorganization is termed involution[2].
-Likewise the stage is characterized by a decrease in the rate of cell division with little or no cell growth.
+They are transcribed in a way that forces the cells to obtain a new configuration space.
+In the case of fish, this reorganization is termed involution[2].
+Similarly, the stage is characterized by a decrease in the rate of cell division with little or no cell growth.

 Differentiation and organogenesis